Rhuthvik-D/Carpooling-System-Networking-CaseStudy/README.md

 ## Introduction
 Carpooling System is a project which is based on Computer Networking topics.
 It describes how a network works in the background that is not easily shown in a system.
-It talks about socket programming, networking protocols, sliding protols, packet tracing and such.
+It talks about socket programming, networking protocols, sliding protocols, packet tracing and such.

 ## Platform Used
 For Socket Programming: <br />